 If you want to climb up the search engine results pages (SERPs), it’s helpful to do a competitive SEO analysis to learn where your competition ranks and for what keywords.
-When you know what your competitors are doing well at and what opportunities they’re missing out on, you can use their insights to increase your own rankings.
+When you know what your competitors are doing well at and what opportunities they’re missing out on, you can use those insights to increase your own rankings.
 A proactive approach to SEO competitive analysis helps you understand:

 - Where keyword opportunities are

 - What types of content users respond to for specific keywords

 - What SEO strategies are working for competitors in your space

 - Where you should focus your time to optimize for conversions

 What Is SEO Competitor Analysis?

 Competitor analysis SEO is the process of identifying any related website that ranks higher than you on SERPs for search terms related to your product, service or company.
 Learning about what’s working for your competition enables you to apply those insights to your own SEO strategy.

 Your business might have done competitor analysis for everything from product development to marketing strategy.
 But it’s important to be aware that your main business competitors may be different from your main SEO competitors.
 That’s why an SEO competitor analysis can help you identify the brands to pay attention to for SEO strategy.